 The Water Treatment Plant supplies potable water to the Township of Selwyn's subdivision of Woodland Acres.
-The subdivision it located off Water Street North on Woodland Drive and is connected directly to the Peterborough Water distribution system.
-The PUG is responsible for all aspect of the supply of potable drinking water including distribution, maintenance, system pressure, treatment, monitoring and testing for regulations.
-The Township of Selwyn is the 'Owner' of this system as defined by the DWQMS.
-The distribution system supplies water to approximately 334 homes.
+The subdivision is located off Water Street North on Woodland Drive and is connected directly to the Peterborough Water distribution system.
+The Township of Selwyn is the owner of this system as defined by the DWQMS.
+The distribution system supplies water to approximately 221 homes.

-6.9 Historical, seasonal or common event-driven fluctuations
+6.9 Historical, seasonal, or common event-driven fluctuations

-Type of Fluctuation Description Operational Challenges/ Threats Historical Variation Introduction of zebra mussels into source water have decreased the level of turbidity.
+Type of Fluctuation Description Operational Challenges/ Threats Historical Variation Introduction of zebra mussels into source waters have decreased the level of turbidity.
 The penetration of sunlight further into the water column allows deepwater algae to proliferate.
 Algae and zebra mussel decay can cause geosmin and 2MIB formation.
 These are known to cause taste and odour complaints.
 Seasonal Variation With warmer source water there is an increase in taste and odour complaints.
 Filtration consideration geosmin and 2MIB.
 Seasonal Fluctuation During the summer months there is a water use increase of around 30%, as a result the plant is running at 75% of the rated capacity (104ML/Day) Summer lawn water restrictions are in place to promote conservation.
 The situation needs to be monitored seasonally to ensure that if coupled with low precipitation that water requirements are met.

-Type of Fluctuation Description Operational Challenges/ Threats Seasonal Fluctuation During the Summer months starting in June there is an increase probability of harmful algal blooms in the surface water.
-There is an increase of monitoring and sampling activities for harmful algal in the raw water.
-This is further described in SOP-02-120.
-Event Driven Fluctuation Frazil ice can occur on very cold and clear winter nights before the river freezes over.
+Type of Fluctuation Description Operational Challenges/ Threats Event Driven Fluctuation Frazil ice can occur on very cold and clear winter nights before the river freezes over.
 The ice can clog the intake pipes during the night.
 To prevent the clogging of the intake pipes it may be necessary to adjust the pump speed according to the O & M Manual.
 Event Driven Fluctuation Upstream spill.
 A short term water treatment plant shut down can occur provided that the WTP is notified by outside sources in a timely manner and that the contamination is not drawn into the treatment system.
 Event Driven Fluctuation Low amount of precipitation may cause Trent Severn Waterway (TSW) to reduce flow (min level 15-17 m3/s) of water shed to maintain river and lake levels, this will decrease our flow, generally the TSW does this drastically.
 We need to be aware of drastic flow reductions to maintain raw water flows into the plant for treatment.
 Event Driven Fluctuation Flooding, heavy rainfall or spring runoff will all cause large increases in turbidity.
 The treatment of the drinking water would need to be altered to adjust for the increased turbidity.
 Increases in coagulant and chlorine levels as well as reducing the treatment speed to allow for greater reaction time will reduce the turbidity to normal plant effluent levels.